greatest-ape/OctaSine/README.md

 #### SIMD support

 If you want SIMD support for better performance, before compiling OctaSine, you need to:
-* Install the nightly Rust toolchain instead
+* Install the nightly Rust toolchain instead.
-* Install the prerequisites for a non-simd install outlined above
+* Install the prerequisites for a non-simd install outlined above.
 * Install [cmake](https://cmake.org/download/).
 When prompted, choose the option to add cmake to the system executable path.
 * Build and install [LLVM](https://github.com/llvm/llvm-project/) __from source__.